StephHjar/dublin-book-club/README.md

     6. Testimonials weren't center aligned in their section on larger screens because the flex boxes weren't taking up the entire section.
 Changed flex-basis so that each of the three flex boxes took up an equal amount of space.

+    7. The carousel was missing the navigator bar due to a missing div tag, which meant the nav buttons were enclosed in the same div as the slides.

 ## Deployment

 ### GitHub Pages